BhaskarNallani/DNN-/README.md

 # DNN-
 DNN and RNN

-All machine leanring or Deep learning are fall into one of the Supervised, Un-Supervised and Reinforsement learning.
+All machine leanring or Deep learning approches falls into one of the category of Supervised, Un-Supervised and Reinforsement learning.

 # Techniques in Machine learning
 Linear/Logistic Regression
+Clustering
 Support Vector Machine
-Normalization (Batch)
+Normalization (Batch Norm)
-PCA
+PCA - Princple Component Analysis

 # DNN Networks